Kre4/Kre4/README.md

 # Hi there👋
-## It's a Kre4 space, do whatever you want!
+## It's a Kre4 space, do whatever you want :raccoon:
 *switch to [RU version](https://github.com/Kre4/Kre4/blob/main/READMERU.md)*

 ## 📊Statistics📊